-PROCEDURE FOR USING THE BLOOD LEAD CONTROLS
+PROCEDURE FOR TESTING THE BLOOD LEAD CONTROLS

-1. Prepare the sample

-- Label a Treatment Reagent tube "Level 1". - Gently swirl the Level 1 control vial.
-Remove the cap from the Level 1 control and place it top down on a clean surface. - Fill one of the capillary tubes with the control you are testing.
+- 1. Prepare the sample - Label a treatment reagent tube "Level 1". - Gently swirl the Level 1 control vial.
+Remove the cap from the vial and place it top down on a clean surface. - Fill one of the capillary tubes with the control you are testing.
 To accomplish this, tilt the control vial, insert the capillary tube into the liquid while holding the green end of the capillary tube almost horizontally.
 Capillary action will fill the tube to the 50 μL black line. - Use a clean wipe to remove excess control material from the outside of the capillary tube. - 2.
-Mix the control material with Treatment Reagent - Remove the cap from the Treatment Reagent tube and place it top down on a clean surface.
-Do NOT allow the inside of the cap to touch anything. - Place the full capillary tube into the Treatment Reagent tube.
+Mix the control material with treatment reagent - Remove the cap from the treatment reagent tube and place it top down on a clean surface.
+Do not allow the inside part of the cap to touch anything. - Place the capillary tube into the treatment reagent tube.
 Insert a plunger into the top of the capillary tube.
-Dispense all of the control into the Treatment Reagent. - Remove the empty capillary tube and recap the Treatment Reagent tube. - Invert the Treatment Reagent tube 8 to 10 times to thoroughly mix.
+Dispense all of the control into the treatment reagent. - Remove the empty capillary tube and replace the cap on the treatment reagent tube. - Invert the tube 8 to 10 times to mix the sample completely.
 The resulting mixture will be red.
-Apply Treatment Reagent and control mix to Sensor. - Open a Sensor container, remove a Sensor, and reclose the container. - Insert a fresh Sensor into the LeadCare II analyzer until you hear a "beep" and the analyzer screen displays the message "ADD 1 DROP OF SAMPLE TO X ON SENSOR.". - Make sure the Sensor lot number matches the lot number on the display. - Invert your sample to ensure the sample is well mixed - Remove the cap from the Treatment Reagent tube.
+Apply treatment reagent and control mixture to a sensor - Open a sensor container, remove a sensor, and re-close the container. - Insert the sensor into the analyzer making sure it is inserted under the sensor guides and sits flush on the deck.
+Insert sensor until you hear a "beep" and the screen displays the message, "ADD SAMPLE TO X ON SENSOR". - Make sure the sensor lot number matches the number on the display. - Make sure the sample is thoroughly mixed. - Remove the cap from the tube.
 Insert a transfer dropper into the tube.
-Squeeze the dropper and insert it into the sample.
-Release the pressure to draw the sample into the dropper. - Place the dropper on the "X" of the Sensor and squeeze to dispense sample the sample onto the Sensor.
-When the sample is added, the analyzer beeps and begins the test automatically. - 4.
-Read the blood lead result. - After 3 minutes, the analyzer beeps and displays the blood lead result on the screen.
-Read and record the lead result in μg/dL. - 5.
-Discard used materials - After the test is completed, immediately remove the sensor.
+Squeeze the dropper and insert into the sample.
+Release the pressure to draw the sample into the dropper. - Place the dropper on the "X" of the sensor and squeeze to dispense the sample onto the sensor.
+When the sample is added, the analyzer beeps, and begins the test automatically. - 4.
+Read the blood lead result - After 3 minutes, the analyzer beeps and displays the blood lead result on the screen.
+Read and record the result in μg/dL on the sheet provided. - 5.
+Discard used materials - After the test is completed, remove the sensor.
 Discard used materials in appropriate containers. - 6.
+Warning beep - If the sensor is not removed and discarded 1 minute after the result is displayed, a warning beep will sound.
+The analyzer will sound two short beeps every 15 seconds until the sensor is removed. - 7.
 Repeat this process for the Level 2 control.